NSABP Members' Area

 3. Review Criteria

 • In general tissue distribution will be restricted to investigators with novel findings or novel reagents.
-We will not provide tissues to investigators proposing to screen a large number of samples with widely avaliable reagents/methods.
-Most importantly, however, all proposals need to conform to the overall scientific direction of NSABP, which is verification/discovery of therapeutic response variables.
-This strict guideline is designed to limit the use of NSABP material only for validation studies or state-of-art pilot studies.
+We will not provide tissues to investigators proposing to screen a large number of samples with widely available reagents/methods.
+Most importantly, however, all proposals need to conform to the overall scientific direction of the NSABP, which is verification/discovery of therapeutic response variables.
+This strict guideline is designed to limit the use of NSABP material only for validation studies or state-of-the-art pilot studies.

 4. Mechanism of Distribution and Protection of Confidentiality

-• Blocks will be always kept in the NSABP Pathology Section storage space and will never be sent to individual investigators.
+• Blocks will be always kept in the NSABP Tissue Bank storage space and will never be sent to individual investigators.

-• Only sections prepared to the investigators' specifications will be provided; these will be coded with pathology section ID numbers which differ from NSABP study numbers.
-There is no way that individual investigators can back track the ID of the patients involved.
+• Only sections prepared to the investigators' specifications will be provided; these will be coded with Tissue Bank ID numbers, which differ from NSABP study numbers.
+There is no way for individual investigators to back-track to the identity of the patients involved.

 III.
 Utilization of Specimens to be Obtained from Patients on Intergroup Trials